questqyubey/dicecards/jealous-infamy/ji_keywords.md

 - **Paralyzed:** The unit cannot battle or activate tactics.

-- **Persistent:** The attachment is not destroyed when its unit is, and may be re-equipped even when it is equipped to a unit.
+- **Persistent:** The attachment is not destroyed when its unit is, and may be re-attached even when it is attached to a unit.

 - **Piercing:** If damage is dealt in excess of a unit's power, the remainder is dealt to the controller's shield dice.
 Damage continues to pierce each shield die and then the controller themselves.